Menu Side Navigation Close

 • A desire to develop the skills necessary to become a globally competent scientist or engineer;

-• A strong and well-defined interest in pursuit of future research and graduate study in a science or engineering field;
+• A strong and well-defined interest in the pursuit of future research and graduate study in a science or engineering field;

 • The conversational English language skills necessary to conduct research in the U.S.